MicrosoftDocs/bot-docs/retired/r13/bot-builder-howto-bf-cli-update-luis.md

 bf luis:application:publish --appId <application-id> --versionId <version-id> --endpoint <endpoint> --subscriptionKey <subscription-key>
 ```

-For additional information on using this command, see [bf luis:application:publish][luisapplicationpublish] in the Bot Framework CLI LUIS README.
+For additional information on using this command, see [bf luis:application:publish][luisapplicationpublish] in the Bot Framework CLI LUIS `README`.

 For information about publishing a LUIS application, see [Publish your active, trained app to a staging or production endpoint][luis-how-to-publish-app].